plexlad/spiritofthetavern/README.md

  	* `mod`: Values for the moderator role.
 	* `admin`: Values for the admin role.
  * `quietTime`: Configuration options for the quiet time feature.
 	* `times`: Sets of arrays with the assigned quite time values.
-In format [[starTime, endTime], ...].
+In format [[startTime, endTime], ...].
 Time segments can be unlimited.
  * `guildId`: The ID of the actively maintained guild (server)
  * `clientId`: The client ID of your bot

 ## Getting Started (for developers)
 There are some features that make development very nice and extremely convenient.
+The majority of features require adding javascript files to predetermined folders.
+This keeps things organized and modular.

 ### Commands
 To add a new slash command, create a new javascript file in the commands folder.
 The name does not matter, but is defined with the `data` value.